 - any court proceedings pending against you

-As an ATB you must provide compulsory basic training (CBT).
+You must provide compulsory basic training (CBT) as an ATB.
 Any CBT and direct access scheme (DAS) courses you provide must meet the legal requirements.

 The CBT syllabus and guidance notes gives full details on what must be provided.